BroncoSpace-Lab/cygnet-antenna-board/README.md

 ## antenna_top_cap_v2
 This version of the antenna top cap featuers major changes to the antenna feed path and debug passthroughs.
 Notable features are as follows:
+- Updated Balun Part Number (no longer sucks! still sucks to solder though)
+- Addition of 12-pos and 5-pos Battery Board and Flight Controller Board debug connectors.